saleor/saleor.io-learn/product/single-product.md

 ## Display the Single Product Page

-Let's start with creating a dedicated page for a single product.
-This page will be displayed when accessing the `/product/[id]` route with `[id]` being an actual product identifier.
+Let's start by creating a dedicated page for a single product.
+This page will get displayed when accessing the `/product/[id]` route, with `[id]` being an actual product identifier.

-Since Next.js provides a file-based routing we can simply create the `product/` directory within `pages` along with the `[id].tsx` file inside that directory.
+Since Next.js provides a file-based routing, we can simply create the `product/` directory within `pages` along with the `[id].tsx` file inside that directory.
 The `[id].tsx` is a special format in Next.js for handling dynamic routes.
-Once the page is generated the dynamic section i.e. `[id]` will be replaced with an ID of an actual element.
+Once the page gets generated, the dynamic section, i.e., `[id]`, will be replaced with the ID of an actual element.
 In our case, this will be a product ID.

 Let's focus on the React component first.
 Let's name it `ProductPage`: